-Association of Engaged Buddhists
+About the Association of Engaged Buddhists

 The term Sangha is often used to refer to the community of monks and nuns.
 In its broader sense, it means the community of people committed to following the Path of the Buddha.
-TraditionallySangha members (monks and nuns) are treated with respect since they represent the Buddha.
+Traditionally ordained Sangha members (monks and nuns) are treated with respect since they represent the Buddha.
 Monks are usually addressed as ‘Bhante’ and nuns may be called ‘Ayya’ or ‘Sister’ – these terms are friendly whilst maintaining respect.
 The monks and nuns are supported by the community.
-The Association is fortunate in having two resident members of Sangha at Sangha Lodge.
+At present the Association has only one ordained Sangha member – Venerable Tejadhammo (above).

 Dhamma is an ancient Indian (Pãli) word which is most often heard in reference to the Buddha’s teachings.